OfficeDev/office-js-docs-pr/docs/excel/custom-functions-web-reqs.md

 # Receiving and handling data with custom functions

 One of the ways that custom functions enhance Excel's power is by receiving data from locations other than the workbook, such as the web or a server (through WebSockets).
-Custom functions can request data through XHR and fetch reqeuests as well as stream this data in real time.
+Custom functions can request data through XHR and fetch requests as well as stream this data in real time.

 The documentation below illustrates some samples of web requests, but to build a streaming function for yourself, try the [Custom functions tutorial](https://docs.microsoft.com/office/dev/add-ins/tutorials/excel-tutorial-create-custom-functions?tabs=excel-windows).